sngguojie/CZ3003-CMS/README.md

 4. Open the Postman Runner in the application, select `ApiTests` and choose the `localhost` environment.

-5. Run the test collection.
+5. Start the server locally and Run the test collection.
 All tests should pass.

 ### Creating API Tests